Hurrrrrr/restaurant/README.md

 # restaurant
 Restaurant webpage mockup

-Purpose: Practice creating the DOM entirely through javascript.
+Purposes:
-Not a design exercise.
+practice creating the DOM entirely through javascript famaliarisation with Webpack not a design exercise